Bachelor of Arts in Information Technology

 collaboration, and individual initiative.

-To complete the bachelor of arts degree, students must complete
+To complete the bachelor's degree, students must complete 120

-120 hours of course work at MSMC.
-The educational technology major
+hours of course work at the Mount.
+The IT/Educational Technologies

 - Fundamentals of Computing